Donja R. Love: Early life

-Donja R. Love grew up in Philadelphia, Pennsylvania, where he eventually graduated from high school.
-He then attended Temple University majoring in African American Studies and Theater until leaving before completing his degree.
-In 2008, Love went to the doctor with a cough and came out diagnosed with HIV.
-Grappling with his condition, Love recalls turning to sex and drinking for comfort after this.
-He attributes his recovery from these two things to the Christian church and playwriting.
-He credits some of his motivation and inspiration from his mother who lives in Philadelphia and taught him that life would be difficult because of his identity.
+Donja R. Love grew up in Philadelphia, Pennsylvania, and later graduated from high school there.
+He then attended Temple University, majoring in African American Studies and Theater but did not complete his degree.
+In 2008, Love was diagnosed with HIV after going to the doctor for a cough.
+Struggling with his condition, Love recalls turning to sex and drinking for comfort before finding recovery through the Christian church and playwriting.
+His mother, who lives in Philadelphia, taught him that life would be difficult due to his identity.
 Love began writing, producing, and directing his own plays in the Philadelphia area.

-Once Donja R. Love was established in Pennsylvania, he moved to New York City to continue his career as a playwright.
-While in New York, he completed multiple playwriting fellowships to further his craft until being accepted to Juilliard for playwriting for 2018–2019.
+After establishing himself in Pennsylvania, Love moved to New York City to pursue his career as a playwright.
+While in New York, he completed several playwriting fellowships to further his craft before being accepted to Juilliard for playwriting for the 2018–2019 term.

 Career

-Donja R. Love began playwriting in the late 2000s.
-Love's most well-known piece, one in two was written around the ten-year anniversary of his HIV diagnosis.
-He recounts writing this play in the notes app on his phone from his bed.
-He wrote it as a way to therapeutically process his emotions and it was not initially meant to be produced.
-However, now it is his most known piece of work that has been produced Off-Broadway.
+Love began playwriting in the late 2000s.
+His most well-known piece, One in Two was written around the tenth anniversary of his HIV diagnosis.
+He wrote this play using the notes app on his phone from his bed to therapeutically process his emotions.
+Initially, it was not intended for production, but it has become his most well-known work produced Off-Broadway.

 In the past few years, Donja R. Love has begun working in film and television.
 His most notable works include Modern Day Black Gay, a web series, and Once a Star, a short film.

 In 2020, Love began a writing workshop specifically for writers with HIV named Write It Out!
-This project is partially inspired by Love's own experience having turned to writing as his career after his diagnosis.
-One in two established Love as a leader in the HIV positive realm of theatre, especially for narratives involving queer people of color.
-The writing-intensive is being put on by the National Queer Theater.
+This project is partially inspired by Love's experience, having turned to writing as his career after his diagnosis.
+One in two established Love as a leader in the HIV-positive realm of theatre, especially for narratives involving queer people of color.
+The National Queer Theater is putting on the writing-intensive Write It Out!.
 Broadway Cares/Equity Fights AIDS is in collaboration with this project.